 All in all, there are lots of reasons to NOT trust an app on your phone.
 However, there are a lot of great reasons to trust a new app.
 This includes needing to use an app at work, trying out a new developer’s application, as well as other business, personal, and exciting reasons.
 Be certain of where the app is coming from, keep all your passwords safe, as well as be wary of allowing access to your photos, or personal information!

-Steps on How to Trust an App on iPhone
+How to Trust an App on iPhone

 Because there are apps that won’t harm your phone or your identity, but aren’t yet approved by the App Store, it’s good to know how to trust an App on iPhone.
 All things considered, these steps can be done by anyone who owns an iPhone!